Pulse-AP/PulseAP/cochains/AI.md

 **In Summary**

 Mimic redefines AI for decentralized networks, combining modularity, scalability, and user empowerment.
-It’s not just an AI service—it’s a foundation for innovation, creativity, and community-driven progress on Modulr.
+It’s not just an AI service—it’s a foundation for innovation, creativity, and community-driven progress on Pulse.